TPB Investigation: Investigation by the Tax Practitioners Board (TPB)?

 The Board’s enquiries and investigation processes are carried out in a fair and reasonable manner.
 The Board ensures that procedural fairness is afforded, and the relevant parties are given a reasonable opportunity to be heard before a decision is made by the Board.

-A complaint usually triggers an investigation by the Tax Practitioners Board
+A complaint usually triggers a TPB investigation

 The Tax Practitioners Board may receive a complaint about the conduct of a registered tax agent, BAS agent or tax (financial) adviser from an existing client of the tax practitioner, a former client or the Australian Taxation Office (ATO).
 The complaint may then lead to a formal investigation by the Board.